A LONG HISTORY IN AUSTRALIA

 Europe in 1911 was in turmoil and the political situation curtailed the Swedish trade with its European neighbours.
 As the state of affairs plummeted into the First World War in Europe Sweden looked with renewed interest across the Atlantic to Australia for trade.
 Despite great odds goods and merchandise still found their way across the war zone, frequently through British links to Australia and more often than not, with the blessing and assistance of the Chamber.

 The end of WWI saw a significant number of Swedish business men and women living in Australia often as representatives of Swedish companies and manufacturers.
 The Swedish Chamber of Commerce in Australia, New Zealand and South Sea Islands Inc., was active in promoting the commercial interests of this sector facilitating the expansion of the Swedish business interests in the Southern Hemisphere.
 One early director of the Chamber, Mr Nelson of Nelson and Company, the indent merchant and manufacturer’s agent, represented 9 Swedish suppliers.
 Another Swedish backed company Sonnerdale, imported Swedish machines and parts, which were incorporated into the finished product manufactured in Sydney and sold locally.

-Today the good work of the Swedish Australian Chamber of Commerce lives on, the astute foresight of one hundred years of hardworking directors sees us observing a centenary celebration last year.
-We now look forward to another hundred years of assisting and encouraging bi-lateral relations between Sweden and Australia in a volatile and exciting global setting.
+Today the good work of the Swedish Australian Chamber of Commerce lives on, the astute foresight of over a hundred years of a hardworking Board, Chapters, Committees and a full-time General Manager sees us celebrating 110 years of successful development and expansion of the Swedish-Australian business network.
+We now look forward to another hundred years of assisting and encouraging bilateral relations between Sweden and Australia in a sustainable and exciting global setting.